svencent/MavensMate/Readme.md

 MavensMate for Atom is still in active development.
 If you're interested in beta-testing the plugin, you are encouraged to install it.

+### [MavensMate for Visual Studio Code (coming soon)][vscode]

+MavensMate is working with Microsoft to create an official plugin for Visual Studio Code.

 ## Bugs and feature requests